-The Allchurches Trust Mission Apprenticeship Scheme has been created by the Diocese of Birmingham to enable local people to give back to their communities, whilst learning leadership skills on the job.
+The Mission Apprenticeship Scheme was created by the Diocese of Birmingham to enable local people to give back to their communities, whilst learning leadership skills on the job.

-The ground-breaking scheme delivers high-quality training on how to become ambassadors of the church in an area local to the apprentices - most often in a parish with a high level of deprivation.
+The groundbreaking programme was set up to deliver high quality training on how to become ambassadors of the church in an area local to the apprentices - most often in a parish with a high level of deprivation.

 The Mission Apprentices have now completed their placements, and although the project is finished, the impact of this work has been felt by the parishes they have served and will set a strong foundation for future mission work in the Diocese of Birmingham.

 All the MAs have a much clearer view of their vocation following the scheme – one has been accepted for training for ordained ministry, another has become a lay church planter and one has even been employed by the Diocese of Birmingham itself, as the Intercultural Intern.

 The regular learning days and retreats supported the latest cohort of leaders and gave them the confidence to reach out to their communities: “I feel equipped to invite un-churched and de-churched people to the new activity I have set up.
 So far 27 people who had no connection with our church have visited our place of welcome”